Please select the country or location you would like to see content from.

 3. Do not put anything into your child’s mouth during a seizure, as they may choke.

-Although it's unlikely to be anything serious, you should take your child to the nearest hospital or call 911 and ask for an ambulance if this is your child’s first seizure, it lasts more than 5 minutes, your child has difficulty breathing or you are concerned that there is something more going on.
+Although it's unlikely to be anything serious, you should take your child to the nearest hospital or call 911 and ask for an ambulance if this is your child’s first seizure, if it lasts more than 5 minutes, if your child has difficulty breathing or if you’re concerned there’s something more concerning going on.

 Are there any complications of febrile seizures?

-Febrile seizures have been linked to a small increased risk of epilepsy, where people have repeated seizures without a fever.
-The risk is about 1 in 50 and a bit higher – 1 in 20 – if the seizures are the complex type.
+Normally there is full recovery, with no after-effects.
+However, febrile seizures have been linked to a small increased risk of a condition called epilepsy, where people have repeated seizures without a fever.
+The risk is about 1 in 50 with simple febrile seizures, and a little higher (about 1 in 20) if the seizures are the complex type.
 This is compared to a 1 in 100 chance of developing epilepsy without any history of febrile seizures.

-It can be distressing to see a febrile seizure, and you will want to do everything to keep your child safe and prevent them from happening in the future.
-Unfortunately, you can't prevent them; you can only keep your child feeling secure and calm when they occur.
-It's not understood why, but keeping tight control over a fever with medications doesn't seem to prevent febrile seizures if your child has a tendency towards them.
-But you can use acetaminophen or ibuprofen, as you usually would if your child has a high fever.
+It can be distressing to see a febrile seizure, and you’ll want to do everything to keep your child safe and prevent them from happening in the future.
+Unfortunately, you can't prevent them, you can only keep your child feeling secure and calm when they occur.
+It's not really understood why, but keeping a tight control over a fever with medications doesn't seem to prevent febrile seizures if your child has a tendency towards them.
+But you can use acetaminophen or ibuprofen, as you usually would, if your child has a high fever.

 Was this helpful?